kajott/GIPS/README.md

   This way, it's also possible to input values outside of the slider's range.
 - Press F5 to reload the shaders.
 - Press Ctrl+F5 to reload the shaders and the input image.
+- Press Ctrl+C to to copy the current result into the clipboard.
+  - Note that alpha isn't preserved properly.
+- Press Ctrl+V to replace the current input image with the clipboard contents.
+  - Note that not all source applications export the alpha channel.
+    (For example, GIMP and Affinity Photo do, Photoshop doesn't; also, Photoshop won't export more than 3620x3620 pixels *at all*.)